-Construction paper, glue, and ruler (if you are making a color circle) or color printer to print ours
+Construction paper, glue, and a ruler (if you are making a color circle) or color printer to print one off the internet

 There are three preliminary steps to get ready.

-We divided the circle into six parts.
-(It was not easy because everybody had their own idea about how to go about it).
+I divided the circle into six parts.
+(It was not easy because all my kids had a different idea about how we should do it).
 And then we covered each part with a triangle of different shade and glued it on.

 2. Sorting the Pony Beads

 It’s optional.
-The beads don’t have to be sorted to play the game, but my kids derive an immense pleasure in this activity.
+Might be a lot of fun on some days.
+The beads don’t have to be sorted to play the game, but my kids love doing it.
 What is more, sorting is an important beginning math skill too.